softcite/software_mentions_client/Readme.md

 ## License and contact

 Distributed under [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
 The dependencies used in the project are either themselves also distributed under Apache 2.0 license or distributed under a compatible license.

+If you contribute to Softcite software mention recognizer client project, you agree to share your contribution following these licenses.

 Main author and contact: Patrice Lopez (<patrice.lopez@science-miner.com>)